mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 ![List of suggestions and translations for a string](../../assets/images/pontoon/ui/translation_comments.png "Screenshot of list of suggestions and translations for a string with comment editing open")

-In the screenshot above, the first item is the approved translation (green checkmark), while the other 2 are rejected suggestions.
+In the screenshot above, the first item is the approved translation (green checkmark), while the other two are rejected suggestions.
 By clicking the `COMMENT` button it’s possible to add a **translation comment** to this specific translation.
 To mention another user in the comment, start typing `@` followed by their name.

 If there is already a comment associated with a string, the button will display the number of comments (e.g. `1 COMMENT` for the first rejected suggestion).